 Skip to main content

-IMPORTANT: Arrangements for this year’s Reunion and Remembrance Service, Sunday 24th November 2024
+Reunion and Remembrance Service, Sunday 23rd November 2025

-This year’s Reunion and Remembrance Service will take place on Sunday 24th November at the Royal Naval Memorial, Southsea, starting at 12.00 noon (please note this is one hour earlier than usual) and continuing with an informal gathering at the Royal Maritime Hotel, Portsmouth.
-The usual arrangements will apply, but please be aware that significant coastal defence works are now being carried out on the road adjacent to the Memorial, which will restrict our access.
-Please click here for more details AND AN UPDATE ON WHERE TO PARK and how to get to the memorial on the day.
+This year’s Reunion and Remembrance Service will take place on Sunday 23rd November at the Royal Naval Memorial, Southsea, starting at 12.00 noon and continuing with an informal gathering at the Royal Maritime Hotel, Portsmouth.
+The usual arrangements will apply, but please be aware that significant coastal defence works continue to be carried out on the road adjacent to the memorial, which will restrict our access.
+We recommend using the Esplanade car park (PO5 3AP) and walking to the memorial along the tarmac path.
+The alternative car park at the D-Day museum is a little further away and the walk from there has kerbs and roads to navigate.
+We will keep an eye on what’s happening and update you if we have any further advice.

 We look forward to seeing as many of you as possible to pay tribute to the men of HMS Dunedin.